Do United Methodists believe that faith in Jesus Christ is necessary for salvation?

 Our belief in this unique path of salvation can never be used to put down other religions and the gifts that they have to give to the world, even to Christians.
 That we have a gospel to proclaim is not grounds for hurting others.
 We can and must be friends with Jews, Muslims, Buddhists, and others.
 In dialogue with them we learn and they learn.
 In a time when religion is so much in the news and on our minds, we need to be vigilant against our own hostility and follow Jesus in the way of love.

 Rev. Dan Benedict and Rev. Taylor Burton-Edwards

-(Building New Bridges in Hope, The Book of Resolutions of The United Methodist Church - 2008.
-Copyright © 2008 by The United Methodist Publishing House.
+("United Methodist Guiding Principles for Jewish-Christian Relations," The Book of Resolutions of The United Methodist Church - 2008.
+Copyright © 2016 by The United Methodist Publishing House.
 Used by permission.)